Behzad-Amanpour/machine_learning_models/2_Classification/Random Forest/README.md

 # Random Forest (sklearn in Python)
+Please keep in mind that Random Forest (RF) is an ensembling learning model.

 Please visit my **.pdf file** for some theoretical explanations.

 In **code.py** you will see:

-- Implementation of Random Forest (RF) and Decision Tree (DT) from "scikit-learn" in Python
+- Implementation of RF and Decision Tree (DT) from "scikit-learn" in Python

 - **Cross-validation** of RF